A Answers (8)

 Find out more about this book:The Woman's Fibromyalgia Toolkit: Manage Your Symptoms and Take Control of Your Life

 There is evidence that show that fibromyalgia might have some genetic components to it.
 It has been found in clusters in family members of sufferers.
 The way this is passed on is still unknown, but researches are showing that it might involve multiple genes, which are not just specific for FM only.

-Natalie E. Azar, MD, Rheumatology, answered
+Natalie E. Azar, MD, Internal Medicine, answered

 The genetics of fibromyalgia have not been fully comprehended, but there appears to be a genetic predisposition that is triggered by an environmental factor.
 Watch as rheumatologist Natalie Azar, MD, explains how genetics and fibromyalgia are linked.

 Fibromyalgia remains a mysterious disease.
 In this video, family medicine specialist Dr. Jennifer Caudle explains what researchers think about about whether your genes play a role.

 About half of people with fibromyalgia or chronic fatigue syndrome have another family member who also has it.
 As most people have a lot of family members, this means that the child of a woman with fibromyalgia or CFS still has a very low risk of also getting it.